Introduction

 What are the potential energy savings with monolithic slabs?

 Monolithic slabs, or mono footings, offer significant potential energy savings compared demonstrate notable energy savings compared to traditional slabs.
-This advantage stems from their unique construction, where the foundation and slab are poured simultaneously, creating a unified structure.
-Contrary to the belief that traditional slabs are more energy-efficient due to their layered design, the continuous nature of monolithic slabs enhances thermal performance.
+This advantage arises from their unique construction, where the foundation and slab are poured simultaneously, creating a unified structure.
+Contrary to the belief that traditional slabs are more energy-efficient due to their layered design, the continuous nature of monolithic slabs actually enhances thermal performance.

 How Do Monolithic Slabs Achieve Superior Energy Efficiency?